 This would later become our motto.
 Things that pushed me through the toughest times.

 Our focus is people.
 We are passionate about making lives easier.
-At Bleeding Bulb, we sacrifice and understand that issues in life are always greater than one of us.
-From our neighboring communities to our staff and customers, we value building positive, growing relationships.
+At Bleeding Bulb, we want to make our dent in the world.
+From our neighboring communities to our staff and customers, we will make situations better around us.

 To me, Bleeding Bulb is more than a brand… it’s a lifestyle.